Nov 12, 2024 by

 to represent files and directories and advanced features like stateful file handles.
 The expo-file-system/next

 library is now in beta (fully backwards compatible if you decide to partially adopt it), with plenty more of improvements and integrations planned!
+This library is not yet included in Expo Go.
 Learn more about expo-file-system/next.

 Many improvements to expo-camera